Ngo-The-Trung/todo/README.md

   - Range?
 - COmmand to change parent_id
 - When creating a task, I think I should start with a note immediately
+- Better output format.
+For starter, each note should be properly separated